John Atchison: Arrest

 On September 16, 2007, Atchison was arrested at the Detroit Metropolitan Airport in a sex crime sting operation undertaken by the FBI and the Macomb County Sheriff's Department.
-Authorities said that he had chatted online for two weeks with an undercover detective posing as a mother offering to let men have sex with her young daughter.
+Authorities said that he had chatted online for two weeks with an undercover detective posing as a mother offering to let men rape her young daughter.
 He wrote that he wanted to have oral, vaginal, and anal sex with the girl.
 Atchison promised that he would not hurt the girl during sex, writing: “I’m always gentle and loving ...
 I’ve done it plenty."
-At the time of his arrest, he was carrying presents for his intended victim, including a doll and a pair of hoop earrings.
+At the time of his arrest, he was carrying presents for his intended victim, including a Dora the Explorer doll and a pair of hoop earrings.
 Also in his possession was a jar of petroleum jelly that he planned to use in the sexual encounter.

 He was charged with three felonies.
 They were: "enticement of a minor to engage in sexual activity using the Internet", "aggravated sexual abuse," and "traveling across state lines to have sex with a child under the age of 12".